 1/20 Pat reminded us that SWLR charges $150 per llama adopted or surrendered.
 Any exceptions must be approved by the Executive Board.

-1/20 3 22-year old geldings and 1 20-year old female in Washington need a home by February 1.
-3 males and 1 female.
+1/20 3 22-year old geldings and 1 20-year old female in Carnation, WA need a home by Feb.
+1. 3 males and 1 female.
 If a home is not found by then the owner will put them down to make room for boarding new horses.
 They are healthy, friendly and fairly well cared for.
 There was a discussion about how difficult it is for older llamas to move to a new home with strange llamas.

 UPDATE: Owner has extended the deadline to move them to the end of February.
 They have been together their entire lives.
 Placement is urgent.

 1/21 One of the Clayton, NM surrender llamas had a premature cria.
 Neighbors and Ellen came to help as cria was not nursing.
 Some bottle feeding w/goat's milk & collostrum.
 Milked out mom, then a vet visit for both mom & cria.
 Vet tubed cria with the milk we had saved.
 Cria required coats each evening & some supplements for a few days.
 Mom & cria are doing well at this time.
 Ears have come up on cria and she is active and acting more like a normal cria every day.
 Mom is named Buttermilk (she is creamy white) and female cria is named Shoo Fly (she is solid black).
 The Clayton herd arrived malnourished to the point that their teeth were worn down from eating sand or hard bark.
 Another dam in the herd had trouble with her cria and both required a stay at the vet when the dam was at Cheryl's.

 1/25 Training begun on the Jefferson herd with some of the youngsters.
 A volunteer with horse training experience is helping with the training.This is a big project as this particular herd is very skittish and known to jump.